 “Now it came to pass, as He was praying in a certain place, when He ceased, that one of His disciples said to Him, ‘Lord, teach us to pray, as John also taught his disciples’” (Luke 11:1).

-Simply stated, prayer is our means of communicating with God.
+Prayer is our means of communicating with God.
 As with any personal relationship, interaction with God matures as we spend more time with Him.

 When should we pray?

-There’s no wrong time for prayer, and that we should make the time regularly.
+There’s no wrong time for prayer—the important thing is that we set aside time to pray regularly.
 Paul even said to pray “without ceasing”—meaning that prayer should be a regular and consistent part of our daily lives and not something we resort to only at difficult times (1 Thessalonians 5:17).

 How long should our prayers be?

-“Beware of the scribes, who desire to go around in long robes, love greetings in the marketplaces, the best seats in the synagogues, and the best places at feasts, who devour widows’ houses, and for a pretense make long prayers.
+He also warned them to “beware of the scribes, who desire to go around in long robes, love greetings in the marketplaces, the best seats in the synagogues, and the best places at feasts, who devour widows’ houses, and for a pretense make long prayers.
 These will receive greater condemnation” (Mark 12:38-40).

 Should our prayers be public or private?

-What or whom should we pray for?
+What should we pray about?
+Who should we pray for?

 He also told us to pray for those who spitefully use us and persecute us (Matthew 5:44).

 In his epistle, James wrote that we should pray for one another (James 5:16).
-Paul expands that to include praying for all people: “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Timothy 2:1-2).
+Paul expanded that to include praying for all people: “Therefore I exhort first of all that supplications, prayers, intercessions, and giving of thanks be made for all men, for kings and all who are in authority, that we may lead a quiet and peaceable life in all godliness and reverence” (1 Timothy 2:1-2).

-Is there a prescribed posture to assume in prayer?
+Is there a proper position for prayer?

 The Bible gives examples of people praying while standing, kneeling, prostrating themselves on the ground and sitting.

-King Solomon stood as he prayed as recorded in 1 Kings 8:22, but he also prayed when he was kneeling before the altar (1 Kings 8:54).
+King Solomon stood as he prayed (1 Kings 8:22), but he also prayed when he was kneeling before the altar (1 Kings 8:54).
 Jesus Christ, the prophet Daniel, Stephen the martyr, the apostle Peter and the apostle Paul also knelt while praying (Luke 22:41; Daniel 6:10; Acts 7:60; Acts 9:40; Acts 20:36; Acts 21:5).
 Kneeling is a sign of submission to God, and Romans 14:11 says, “Every knee shall bow to Me.”

 Others such as Abram, Moses, Aaron and King David prostrated themselves in prayer, but David also sat as he prayed (2 Samuel 7:18).